Prince Ferdinand of Saxe-Coburg and Gotha: French Revolutionary Wars

 On 10 December 1791 Ferdinand was commissioned as Unterleutnant in the Dragoon-Regiment Coburg Nr.
 6. He was promoted to Oberleutnant on 1 March 1796 and to Second-Rittmeister on 18 November 1798.

 Napoleonic Wars

-On 1 February 1802 he transferred to the Austrian Army serving in the Chevauxleger-Regiment Fürst Rosenberg in which he was promoted to Major on 29 September 1804.
+On 1 February 1802 he transferred to the Austrian Army serving in the Chevauxleger-Regiment Fürst Rosenberg in which he was promoted to major on 29 September 1804.
 On 1 January 1805 he transferred to the Husaren-Regiment Graf Blankenstein Nr.
 6 in which he was promoted to Oberstleutnant on 6 August 1805.

 War of the Fifth Coalition

 On 15 September 1808 Ferdinand became Oberst in the Husaren-Regiment Erzherzog Ferdinand d'Este Nr.
 3. It was in this regiment that he served in the War of the Fifth Coalition under Field Marshal Prince Hohenzollern.
 He received the knight's cross of the Military Order of Maria Theresa.
-Before the Battle of Wagram, he was named General of the Kavallerie Fürst Liechtenstein.
+For his services in the Battle of Wagram he was praised by his corps commander Fürst Liechtenstein.
 On 15 April 1811 he was named Generalmajor.